 As more devices become a part of the IoT, more information can be gathered to improve customer experiences.
 The ecommerce industry will see sales growth, improved operations, more intuitive websites, and better consumer intelligence.
 The possibilities truly are endless.

 You don’t have to make the leap to new technologies all at once.
-Consider making changes like upgrading your inventory management system to an automated solution like ecomdash.
+Consider making changes like upgrading your ecommerce inventory management system to an automated solution like ecomdash.
 It has many features that will put you on the IoT path, including inventory sync, which is key to updating product levels across all your sales channels automatically.

 To try ecomdash and simplify your inventory management, register for a free 15-day trial.